 Velo de Novia translates from Spanish as bridal veil.
 And, it’s easy to see where the name came from with the long, flowing white water that is the waterfall.

 In the park, there are 5 main waterfalls.
 These are all along a 1.2-kilometre stretch of the San Vicente River (Rio San Vicente).
-Of which, Velo de Novia is the third of the 5 waterfalls in the park.
+And Velo de Novia is the third of the 5 waterfalls in the park.

-In the rainy season, however, the colour is not so vivid.
+In the rainy season, however, the colour isn’t so vivid.
 During this time, the water is more of a green-blue colour in the river and plunge pools.

 Best Viewpoints of Cascada Velo de Novia, Chiapas

 It’s here, where you’ll first get an idea of the true scale of this incredible waterfall.
 Additionally, it’s a great spot for a photo with the leading lines of the pathway.

-How to visit Velo de Novia Waterfall
+How to visit Velo de Novia Waterfall at CASCADAS EL CHIFLÓN

 So, now you know all about Velo de Novia, I’m guessing you want to know how to visit it!
 Luckily, the Cascadas El Chiflón waterfalls are very easy to visit – you don’t even need a tour!

 By Public Transport